-Note 5: Jurchen Investment Corporation entered into a sub-tenancy agreement with a subsidiary of the Group for the rental arrangement of an office in Hong Kong.
+Note e: Jurchen Investment Corporation entered into a sub-tenancy agreement with a subsidiary of the Group for the rental arrangement of an office in Hong Kong.
 For the period February 1, 2018 through January 31, 2021, Jurchen Investment Corporation was entitled to receive a fixed amount of rental fee of HK\$130,000 (approximately USD16,667) per calendar month.
+As of December 31, 2019, the amounts due from Jurchen Investment Corporation represented a \$50,000 rental deposit.